Maciej Konieczny: Life

 He was born in 1980 in Gliwice in an intellectual family.
 In his youth he sympathized with nationalists; he describes himself from this period as a fascist and he cuts himself off about it.
-He was also addicted to alcohol.
-He got out of the addiction with the help of therapy, he hasn't been drinking for several years.
-During the student period he made a living from odd jobs, and later also worked abroad, at Cardiff Airport.
+During his time as a student he made a living from odd jobs, and later also worked abroad, at Cardiff Airport.
 He graduated in cultural studies at the University of Silesia in the specialization of literature and popular culture (2005).

 Political career

 He encountered leftism during his studies and became fascinated with feminism and alterglobalist movements.
 At the end of his studies, he joined the Association for the Taxation of Financial Transactions and for Citizens' Action (Poland), of which he was a representative at ATTAC Europa.
 He co-organized the LPP boycott and the ZTM Ticket Price Increases campaign.
 He was also active in the Young Socialists association (where he met, among others, Adrian Zandberg, Barbara Nowacka and Marcelina Zawisza), in which he was a member of the national council for some time.
 After choosing Adam Ostolski as chairman of the Green Party, he decided to join this organization.
 In 2014, he took part in the election to the European Parliament from the Greens list in constituency No. 4.
 In January 2015 he left the Greens.